The African elephant is actually two different species, according to a new DNA study that may settle a long-simmering debate.

 can assist in choosing a tour operator and/or destination.

-• Is the group size small enough to allow nonintrusive interaction with host peoples and environments?
+• What pre-departure educational materials or forums are provided to participants?• Is the group size small enough to allow nonintrusive interaction with host peoples and environments?

 • What are the qualifications and role of guides in preparing visitors for and interpreting cultures and ecosystems visited?